Picalines/godot-ldtk-import-mono/README.md

     // https://github.com/godotengine/godot-proposals/issues/3907
     "base": "res://scenes/world.tscn",

+    // If base scene is used plugin will remove all
+    // children whose names matches a mask as in
+    // String.Match (case sensitive!).
+    // Use this to test something before importing "baseIgnoreMask": "_*",

     // If present plugin will make (or search in base)
     // a seperate node for storing levels "levelsParent": "Levels",